You can familiarize yourself with our privacy practices, accessible via the headings below:

 During the 12-month period prior to the effective date of this Statement, we may have obtained personal information about you from the following categories of sources:

 We do not sell your personal information in exchange for monetary consideration.
-We may allow certain third parties (such as online advertising services) to collect your personal information via automated technologies on our Digital Properties in exchange for non-monetary consideration.
-We share the categories of personal information listed below for online advertising purposes and to provide third-party social network features and functionality on our Digital Properties.
-You have the right to opt-out of this disclosure of your information, which may be considered a "sale" under California law.
+We may share your personal information by allowing certain third parties (such as online advertising services) to collect your personal information via automated technologies on our Digital Properties for cross-context behavioral advertising purposes.
+You have the right to opt-out of these types of disclosures of your information, as detailed below.

-We do not have actual knowledge that we sell personal information of minors under 16 years of age.
+We do not have actual knowledge that we sell or share personal information of minors under 16 years of age.

 |Category of Personal Information||Category of Third Party|